 Investing in the development of the community wildlife vegetable garden.

-We have funded the employment of a part-time Community Garden Manager, currently for the equivalent of two days per week, to drive this development.
+We have funded the employment of a part-time Community Garden Manager, currently for 4 days per week, to drive this development.
 From November 1st, 2016 we also employed a horticultural apprentice, in conjunction with Hadlow College.
-This was an 18th month commitment which we are actively looking to repeat and now, in 2020, we are funding another apprentice to study Production Horticulture.
+This was an 18th month commitment which we were keen to repeat and in 2020, we funded another apprentice to study Production Horticulture and we now have our 3rd apprentice.
+This program will continue.
 The garden is now established sufficiently to bring visitors to spend time gardening and growing vegetables and achieving the physical and mental benefits of being outdoors and active.
 This development also significantly enriches the wildlife habitat in this area of Green Farm.

 Serving the local Community.